greenriver/hmis-warehouse/docs/adr/0003-warehouse-frontend-modernization.md

    - Focus on high-value, frequently used components first
    - Standardize and document these components as preferred patterns
    - Gradually adopt these components during feature development
-   - Create generic wrappers for Bootstrap components
+   - Create generic wrappers for Bootstrap components to ease future component lib updates

 3. **Standardize on Stimulus for JS Custom Behaviors**
    - Continue to standardize on Stimulus for organizing component-specific JavaScript